 The Traditional method of placenta encapsulation is based in the principles of Traditional Chinese Medicine (TCM).
 Your placenta is gently steamed with lemon, ginger and hot peppers, and other herbs if needed, then dried and encapsulated.
 The herbs are not included in the capsules themselves, just pure placenta.
 This method is believed to be warming and replenishing to the postpartum body and circulatory system, and more supportive of mood.

-The Raw method of placenta encapsulation is based in the principles of the Raw Foods movement.
+The Raw method of placenta encapsulation is simply that.
 Your placenta is prepared for dehydration from the raw state.
 Your placenta must be very fresh.
-It is dehydrated at a higher temperature for the first hour or so to discourage the growth of bacteria, then lowered to below 115F for the rest of the dehydration time.
-This method is believed to better preserve vital enzymes.
+It is dehydrated at a high temperature to kill off any harmful bacteria that may be present, but is otherwise unprocessed.
+This method is believed to better preserve hormones and nutrients.
 Some clients say it provides more of an energy boost.
-The Raw method makes about 25% more capsules, but the dehydration stage takes siginifantly longer.
+The Raw method makes about 20% more capsules, but the dehydration stage takes significantly longer.

 Traditional or Raw, the choice is yours!